OTC cover-up - missing documents, hidden refund claims, blocking audits, more!

 With tax credits, OTC policy goes far beyond confidential required and found elsewhere.
 This examination required extensive cross-referencing.

 (1) An examination of more than 1,200 OTC emails related to Oklahoma's Small Business and Rural Small Business Capital/Venture economic development programs(4); crossed referenced with evidence uncovered during four years investigating fraud involving two of Oklahoma's, more than 40 economic development programs.

-(2) $30 million overpayment can be found and confirmed in two ways.
+(2) Ate least $30 million overpayments can be found and confirmed in two ways.
 A. the Capco reports, and B. Chaparral Energy SEC filings.

 (3) It would appear both the $30 million overpayment and missing documentation going unnoticed, were a result of a missing or flawed tracking system.